rose-collectionservices/collection-services-manual/readme.md

 1. Consult with content owner if proposer/drafter does not own the documentation
 2. Draft revised documentation
-3. Share draft for review by the people required by the policy [link]
+3. Share draft for review by the people required by the policy (see https://github.com/rose-collectionservices/collection-services-manual/blob/master/readme.md#review-and-approval-of-documentation)
 4. Discuss at collection services meeting, if necessary
 5. Incorporate feedback
 6. Upload to appropriate location